Projective normality of model varieties and related results: Introduction

 This is false if $M$ is a model wonderful variety not of simply connected type.
 Indeed, in case $M = M^{\mathrm{mod}}_{\SO(2r+1)}$ the multiplication of global sections $m_{\mathcal L,\mathcal L'}$ is surjective for all globally generated line bundles $\mathcal L,\mathcal L'$ on $M$ if and only if $r < 4$ (see Section \ref{subsect: non projnorm}).
-This is essentially a consequence of the fact that the tensor product of an almost simple group of type $\sfB_r$ does not satisfy the saturation property in the sense of A.~Klyachko (see \cite{KT} and \cite{Ku}).
+This is essentially a consequence of the fact that the tensor product of an almost simple group of type $\mathsf{B}_r$ does not satisfy the saturation property in the sense of A.~Klyachko (see \cite{KT} and \cite{Ku}).

-Theorem~A will follow from a general argument which works for every wonderful variety $M$ and reduces the surjectivity of the maps $m_{\mathcal L,\mathcal L'}$ for all globally generated line bundles $\calL, \calL'$ on $M$ to the surjectivity of a finite number of couples.
-In order to better explain this general reduction, we introduce some further notation.
+Theorem~\ref{teo: modello-intro} follows from a general argument which works for every wonderful variety $M$ and reduces the surjectivity of the maps $m_{\mathcal L,\mathcal L'}$ for all globally generated line bundles $\mathcal L, \mathcal L'$ on $M$ to the surjectivity for a finite number of couples.
+Indeed, we also prove similar theorems for other classes of wonderful varieties arising in some specific applications.\\

+We now explain in more details our reduction in the study of the surjectivity of the multiplication maps on a wonderful variety, and how we apply Theorem~\ref{teo: modello-intro} and its analogues in different directions.